Can I tint TWP?

 - Desired outcome of project – what do you want the end result to look like?

-The TWP 100 Series is the original formula, designed for decks, fences and siding.
+The 100 Pro-Series is the original formula, designed for decks, fences and siding.
 Good for all exterior wood applications, except Bamboo.

-The TWP 1500 Series is a VOC Compliant version of the 100 Series.
+The TWP 1500 Series is a VOC Compliant version of the 100 Pro-Series.
 Same applications.

-The WS Series is a waterbased version of the 100 Series.
+The WS Series is a waterbased version of the 100 Pro-Series.
 Same applications.

-The 200 Series was originally designed for cedar shake roofs and siding, because of its formulation, it doesn’t lend itself well for deck applications, although it is being used in the Southeast for this (we don’t ordinarily recommend for decks).
+The 200 Series was originally designed for cedar shake roofs and siding, because of its formulation, it doesn’t lend itself well for deck applications.
 It dries quite slow (up to 6 weeks in some cases) and is fine for fences, siding, landscape timbers and other “low-contact” surfaces.

 We do not recommend that.
 The fungicide in TWP smells really strong and when used inside it can smell for weeks, if not months.
 If you choose to do it anyway, you must find a way to ventilate the structure rigorously, exchanging the air inside several times a day for several days to reduce the odor from the fungicide.